Bell Atlantic Deploys Fiber Optics, Bringing Advanced

 in 1995 to 96 percent at the end of 1998.

-- Bell Atlantic Infospeedsm DSL was launched in Pennsylvania last
+- Bell Atlantic Infospeed DSL was launched in Pennsylvania last

-services which enables consumers to connect to cyberspace at
+service that enables consumers to connect to cyberspace at speeds

-In addition, Bell Atlantic has spent tens of millions of dollars to open
+In addition, Bell Atlantic spent tens of millions of dollars to open

 Pennsylvania's local telephone market to competition.